TangentFoxy/blog/_articles/Semi-Empirical Stellar Equations.md

 modified: 2022-01-22 00:24:00 -0700
 permalink: /semi-empirical-stellar-equations/
 category: Programming
-blags: [classification, data, maths, procedural generation, space game]
+tags: [classification, data, maths, procedural generation, space game]
-tags: writing/blog/published
 ---

 I've spent a lot of time trying to answer certain questions in astronomy, where I just want a rough approximation for the purpose of a simulation, and don't need an exact answer.
 These are some of the equations I've come up with.